LennartFr/ALFTrading/README.md

 There should be no fee involved.

 STEP 2: We'll set aside $100 from our salary ech month that we will invest in the stock market.
-This will be money we will not touch once it has been ivested.
+This will be money we will not touch once it has been invested.

 ## Fractional Shares and Fractional Trading